theheking/intro-to-python/practical_overview/1_Python_The_Basics_Filled.md

 ```

 # Using interactive Python in Jupyter-style notebooks
-There are two methods to use python
+There are two methods for using Python:
-- interactive mode: similar to a scientific calculator, but you insert code into blocks within jupyter notebooks `.ipynb`.
+- Interactive mode: similar to a scientific calculator, but you insert code into blocks within jupyter notebooks .ipynb.
-- scripting mode: save that same code into a file with the ending `.py`.
+- Scripting mode: save that same code into a file with the ending .py.

 ```python